 Engage@EMU operates the Community Work-Study Program (CWSP) where undergraduate students can earn their awarded work-study funds and gain experience by working with local community-focused government or non-profit organizations.

-For the Fall 2017 semester, our partners are as follows:
+For the Winter 2018 semester, our partners are as follows:

 - Ann Arbor YMCA

 - Big Brothers Big Sisters of Washtenaw County

 - City of Ann Arbor, Natural Area Preservation